-When you say “I do” it’s common to merge your finances in some way.
-If you both have student loans, you might want to consolidate student loans with your spouse for one simple monthly payment.
-Sounds like a no-brainer, right?
+When you say “I do,” it’s common to merge your finances.
+If you both borrowed funds for college, you might want to consolidate student loans with your spouse for one simple monthly payment.
+That sounds like a no-brainer, right?

 Before making any changes, read on to learn more about spousal consolidation loans and what to consider.

 Can I consolidate student loans with my spouse?